About the 2023 Conference

 The 7th Annual Summer Conference on Election Science, Reform, and Administration (ESRA) will be held in person from Wednesday, May 31 to Friday, June 2, at the University of Georgia in Athens, Georgia.

-Information about how to register to attend is available below.
+Information about how to register for and get to this year's conference is available below.
 Details about this year's conference program will be available here as well in the coming weeks.
-The conference call for papers closed on March 1, 2023; we expect to announce decisions by April 1, 2023.
+The conference call for papers closed on March 1, 2023; decisions were sent the week of April 1, 2023.

 2023 Host Committee